thisisjofrank/deliveryapp/README.md

-# Ably JavaScript Google maps Demo
+# Ably JavaScript Mapbox Demo

-This is a demo of using an Ably data stream to place an animating marker on a Google Map
+This is a demo of using an Ably data stream to place an animating marker on a map using Mapbox

 ## To configure `TokenRequests`